pydantic/pydantic/docs/examples/validators.md

     """
 ```

 Alternatively, a custom validator can be used in the nested model class (`User`), with the forbidden passwords data from the parent model being passed in via validation context.

-In general, we recommend the approach above over the context-based approach because it's better practice to use `info.context` in a read-only manner.
+!!! warning
+    The ability to mutate the context within a validator adds a lot of power to nested validation, but can also lead to confusing or hard-to-debug code.
+Use this approach at your own risk!

 ```py
 from typing import List